One

 dance.
 Later,

-his art was passed on to the human world by the yogis, Narad and Bharat
+his art of dancing was passed on to the human world by the yogis, Narad and Bharat

-Muni, through the ancient books known as the Rig Vedas and Natya Sastra.
+Muni.
+They wrote the ancient books known as the Rig Vedas.
+Natya Sastra

 In these books the authors write about the science behind dance and